Pool Cost Estimator — New Hampshire

 New Hampshire winters require annual pool closing and opening — typically $300–$600/year combined.
 Budget for a quality pool cover.

-Pool Costs by City in New Hampshire
+Cost to Build a Pool by City in New Hampshire (2026)

 ↓ Get Your Free New Hampshire Pool Cost Estimate ↓